 Betsy Ruckman '23 (she/her)

 Betsy is in her second year at CSB and she is from Monticello, Illinois.
 Betsy has a love for the earth, even if that means confronting the less pretty aspects of our presence on it.
 She’s excited to fight all kinds of waste on our campus!
 You may find Betsy in a dumpster outside the Perk conducting a waste audit, in Gorecki drinking her favorite Rwandan fair-trade Sun Coffee with soymilk, or curled up somewhere with a good book about regenerative agriculture.
 (Animal, Vegetable, Miracle is her current read!)
 She's also updating the website.
 Betsy is super cool.

 |Abigail Kuboushek '25 (she/her)|

 Elly Strunk (she/her)

 MN Green Corps Member serving with CSB/SJU until August 2022.

 Q: Who are you?

-We are an institutional office with paid several student employees and a Sustainability Coordinator.
-To meet our staff, scroll down to Sustainability Office Employees!
+We are an institutional office with several paid student employees and a Full-Time Sustainability Coordinator.

 As Catholic, Benedictine institutions, the College of Saint Benedict and Saint John's University accept that all Creation is a gift and we are expected to care for Creation and be stewards for the entire community of life on Earth.
 Our commitment to this stewardship, by definition, incorporates the principles of sustainability: our actions should be ecologically sound, socially just, and economically viable today and for future generations.
 These three pillars of sustainability guide our actions: People, Profit, and Planet (Which is also the name of our Office Podcast!)